Def by Temptation

-Def by Temptation is a 1990 American horror film that was written, produced, and directed by James Bond III; and stars Cynthia Bond, Kadeem Hardison, Samuel L. Jackson, and Bill Nunn.
-The film takes place in New York City in 1990.
+Def by Temptation is a 1990 American black horror film written, produced, and directed by James Bond III, who also stars in the film alongside Cynthia Bond, Kadeem Hardison, Samuel L. Jackson, and Bill Nunn.
+Set in New York City, the film's plot follows a succubus (Bond) who preys on Black men, drawing the attention of a minister-in-training named Joel (Bond III), Joel's childhood friend K (Hardison), and a police officer (Nunn).

 Plot

-The story is set in New York City and revolves around the relationship between two childhood best friends: Joel (James Bond III), who is raised by his religious grandmother after both of his parents were killed in a car accident, and K (Kadeem Hardison), who abandons his religious upbringing and moves to New York to become an actor.
+Joel, a minister like his deceased father, was raised by his religious grandmother after both of his parents were killed in a car accident.
+Joel's childhood best friend, K, abandoned his religious upbringing and moved to New York City to become an actor.

-Joel, a minister like his deceased father (Samuel L. Jackson), becomes disillusioned with Christianity and decides to take a trip to New York to visit his friend, K. While awaiting Joel's arrival, K visits a bar and meets an attractive woman (Cynthia Bond), who is known by the bar patrons and bartenders as a weird "Temptress" brings a lot of men home with her, but unbeknownst to them. she kills the men after they engage in sex.
+Joel becomes disillusioned with Christianity and decides to take a trip to New York to visit K. While awaiting Joel's arrival, K visits a bar and meets an attractive woman, who is known by the bar patrons and bartenders as an unusual "Temptress" who brings a lot of men home with her, but unbeknownst to them, she kills the men after they engage in sex.
 K and the Temptress spend most of the night together at the bar.
 K, who refuses to go home with the Temptress, returns home in time to help Joel get settled in, saving his life.
 K catches up with Joel, telling him about the Temptress.

 The Temptress' first victim is a womanizing bartender who sleeps with and disrespects women.
-Her second 'victim' is a married man named Norman, whom she has given AIDS and back slashes to.
+Her second victim is a married man named Norman, whom she has given AIDS and back slashes to.
 Norman's wife later finds out he had gotten AIDS from sleeping with another woman, then she shoots and kills him for cheating and transferring AIDS onto her.
 Her third victim is a gay man named Jonathan.
-K's friend Dougy (Bill Nunn), a police officer who deals in supernatural cases, notices the men's disappearances after they leave with the Temptress.
+K's friend Dougy, a police officer who deals in supernatural cases, notices the men's disappearances after they leave with the Temptress.

 The next night, Joel and K go to the bar.
 While K goes to the bathroom, Joel meets the Temptress, who pretends not to have met K before, leaving K confused and suspicious.
 Dougy tells K the woman gives him "strange vibes".

 The next morning, Joel prepares to go out on a date with the Temptress, who arrives at the house, still pretending she does not know K. K, frustrated over having his feelings manipulated, calls her out over the pretense until he notices she doesn't have a reflection in the mirror.
 The Temptress then grows hostile towards K. Joel and the Temptress leave, leaving K scared and certain of what he has seen.